 Paralegals are not lawyers.
 Indeed, their whole raison d'être is that they are not lawyers.
 However, that does not mean that there is no crossover.
 Answering the question "what do paralegals do?" is tricky because "paralegal" is a default, catch-all term describing many different legal roles.
 Broadly speaking, however, the paralegal job differs from the job of a lawyer in that it is a "doing" job.

 One could describe a lawyer’s responsibility as that of considering a matter from all angles, working out implications, consequences, issues, liability, important gaps in knowledge and strategy.

-In those specialist areas of legal practice, where many cases are very similar in nature (e.g. timeshare, leisure credits and long-term holiday products) using a specialist is a simplified process driven route and paralegals are increasingly handling cases from start to finish.
-They have proven to be the bedrock of understanding particular contractual disputes and do have control of the case from start to finish.
+In those specialist areas of legal practice, where many cases are very similar in nature (e.g. timeshare, leisure credits and long-term holiday products) using a specialist is a simplified process-driven route and paralegals are increasingly handling cases from start to finish having proven to be the bedrock of understanding particular contractual disputes.

 In view of the growing number of paralegal law firms (commercial entities offering legal services to the public and businesses, without any lawyer involvement) means that we may find that paralegals will be doing the more complex work eventually – although it probably will not be anytime soon.